AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <img src="https://i.imgur.com/K79BJvW.png">

-<b>After logging in to the VM, navigate to Microsoft Edge and install Wireshark </b>
+<b>After logging in to the VM, navigate to Microsoft Edge and Download and install Wireshark </b>

 <img src="https://i.imgur.com/It0Ez7A.png">
 <p>